diegorodd/-Professional-README-Generator/README.md

   - [Questions](#questions)

   ## Installation
-  undefined
+  clone the repo and use npm and use node index.js

   ## Usage
-  undefined
+  none at the moment !

   ## License
-  This application is covered under undefined.
+  This application is covered under none.

   ## Contributing
-  undefined
+  n/a for now

   ## Tests
-  undefined
+  none at the moment

   ## Questions
   Have questions?
-Contact the developer at dieegoa@icloud.com or [check out their GitHub profile](https://github.com/undefined).
+Contact the developer at dieegoa@icloud.com or [check out their GitHub profile](https://github.com/diegorodd).